Probing the dynamics of stringy flux tubes with large $R$-charge: String normal modes

 Let us consider $\mbar\to 0$.
 The coefficient of the pole in \eqref{antiparallel-rega-omega}, and thus in \eqref{omega-phys-rega} vanishes, as well as $\mathcal E_{\rm Cas}^{(A)}$ in \eqref{Einterm}.
 In this limit, the effective angle $\Theff=\pi$, according to \eqref{consistencybarA}, and looking at figure~\ref{fig:transition-mvsth}, we expect to find pairs of $(\nL, \mL)$ parameters which satisfy $\Theff=\pi$ \eqref{theffdef}.
 In fact these are nothing but those describing the curve plotted in figure \ref{fig:Transitioncurve}.
 Such a singular expansion for $\mbar\to 0$ and the vanishing of the Casimir energy were already observed in \cite{Cuomo:2024psk} for the generalized cusp (that is $L=0$), and this is nothing but an effect of the BPS condition $\theta=\phi$.
 Here, we observe an analogous behavior once we replace $\theta$ by $\Theff$, in agreement with what discussed in section \ref{sec:nearBPS}.

-Approaching the critical point from above means we are in the region B$_L$, that is in the limit of Case 2 as discussed in section \ref{subsec-antiparallel}, where $n\to 0$ and $m<0$.
-According to the expansions \eqref{nexp} and \eqref{maroundmhat}, the parameter $\kappa$ scales as \be = \sqrt{1-\frac{1}{\widehat m}}+\mathcal O\left((\pi-\phi)^2\right) \,, \ee where $\widehat{m}<0$ is the solution of the consistency condition, equation~\eqref{consistencyhatB}.
-Expanding the density $\rho_{\omega}$ \eqref{density-ads} by means of \eqref{nexp} and \eqref{maroundmhat}, and in the large $\omega$ approximation, we have \be \ell= \int^{\omega_\ell}_{\sqrt{\widehat m}/\sqrt{\widehat m-1} }\rho_\omega(\omega) \dif \omega= \frac{2 \sqrt{1-\widehat m} K(\widehat m)}{\pi }\, \omega_\ell +\mathcal O((\pi-\phi)^2, \omega^2) \,, \qquad \ell\in \mathbb N\,. \ee Combining the above relations we obtain \be \omega^{(B)}_{\rm phys, \ell} = \frac{\pi \ell}{2 \sqrt{-\widehat m} \,K(\widehat m)}+\mathcal O((\pi-\phi)^2, \ell^{-1})\,, \qquad \widehat m<0\,, \ee where again the superscript $B$ stresses the validity of this formula in Region B$_L$, showing how the physical frequencies \eqref{omega-phys} are finite when we approach the antiparallel lines from above the transition.
+Approaching the critical point from above means we are in the region B$_L$, that is in the limit of case {\bf 2} as discussed in section \ref{subsec-antiparallel}, where $n\to 0$ and $m<0$.
+According to the expansions \eqref{nexp} and \eqref{maroundmhat}, the parameter $\kappa$ scales as \be = \sqrt{1-\frac{1}{\widehat m}}+ O\left((\pi-\phi)^2\right) \,, \ee where $\widehat{m}<0$ is the solution of the consistency condition, equation~\eqref{consistencyhatB}.
+Expanding the density $\rho_{\omega}$ \eqref{density-ads} by means of \eqref{nexp} and \eqref{maroundmhat}, and in the large $\omega$ approximation, we have \be \ell= \int^{\omega_\ell}_{\sqrt{\widehat m}/\sqrt{\widehat m-1} }\rho_\omega(\omega) \dif \omega= \frac{2 \sqrt{1-\widehat m} K(\widehat m)}{\pi }\, \omega_\ell +O((\pi-\phi)^2, \omega^2) \,, \qquad \ell\in \mathbb N\,. \ee Combining the above relations we obtain \be \omega^{(B)}_{\rm phys, \ell} = \frac{\pi \ell}{2 \sqrt{-\widehat m} \,K(\widehat m)}+ O((\pi-\phi)^2, \ell^{-1})\,, \qquad \widehat m<0\,, \ee where again the superscript $B$ stresses the validity of this formula in Region B$_L$, showing how the physical frequencies \eqref{omega-phys} are finite when we approach the antiparallel lines from above the transition.

-0.5 cm All the other frequencies \eqref{omega34-semicl} and \eqref{omega58-semicl-main} are not affected by the antiparallel lines limit, only indirectly via the relation \eqref{consistencybarA}, or \eqref{consistencyhatB} and via the value of the parameter $m$, that is either $\mbar$ or $\widehat m$, for the region A$_L$ and B$_L$ respectively, thus remaining finite quantities.
-It is solely due to the overall factor $\kappa^{-1}$, and its different behavior above and below the transition, see equations \eqref{antiparallel-rega-omega} and \eqref{antiparallel-regb-omega} respectively, that the physical frequencies \eqref{omega-phys} will have a pole when $\phi \to \pi$ or not.
+0.5 cm All the other frequencies \eqref{omega34-semicl} and \eqref{omega58-semicl-main} are not affected by the antiparallel lines limit, only indirectly via the relation \eqref{consistencybarA}, or \eqref{consistencyhatB} and via the value of the parameter $m$, that is either $\mbar$ or $\widehat m$, for region A$_L$ and B$_L$ respectively, thus remaining finite quantities.
+It is solely due to the overall factor $\kappa^{-1}$, and its different behavior above and below the transition, see equations \eqref{antiparallel-rega-omega} and \eqref{antiparallel-regb-omega} respectively, that the physical frequencies \eqref{omega-phys} will develop (or not) a pole when $\phi \to \pi$.